beaconsproject/disturbance_explorer/docs/select_doc.md

 ## Select study area

-In this step, you load the spatial data used in Disturbance Explorer.
+In this step, load the spatial data to be used in Disturbance Explorer.

-Start by **Select source dataset**.
+Start with **Select source dataset**.
 You have two options:

 1. **Use demo dataset** - This option loads a built-in dataset representing a watershed in southeast Yukon.
 It includes all required spatial layers, making it a quick way to explore the app.
 The layers will appear on the map and can be toggled on or off.